 Just show up, no need to contact Counseling Center first – unless you have questions.

 Join us for quick tidbits to support your wellness, growth, and learning.
-Check out the schedule below.
-The topics repeat each month through November.
+Always open to students, these are sometimes open to staff & faculty, too (noted as such in the schedule).
 We'll cover topics such as:

 Attend free online workshops to support yourself in staying healthy in mind, body, and spirit.
 Wellness workshops are hosted by Counseling Center Director, Amie Bryant, on Zoom.
 Topics include Self-care in the Virtual World, Support in Unique Times, and Grief & Loss.
 Wellness Workshops are open to students, faculty, and staff and there is no fee to attend.

 Work with someone confidentially to help you find the supports and services you need to succeed.
 The Advocate / Case Manager collaborates with Counseling Center staff to connect you with on- and off-campus resources specific to your needs.
 Services may include, but are not limited to, overall wellness, diversity awareness, education, Title IX concerns, wrap-around care with other campus departments, or connections to community-based services.

 Discuss and process instances of sexual assault or violence with a trained professional in a safe, confidential space.
 You may not know if your experience “counts” as sexual violence, you may be concerned about the impact of talking about it, or you may want assistance with next steps.
 Your session is confidential so any action you wish to take, including making a report, is up to you.
 Find support and create a plan to move forward in safety and healing.
 Read about our Survivor Support Fund.

 Counseling Center staff are available to consult on situations between students, faculty, staff, and parents, while maintaining client confidentiality at all times.
 Your counselor can answer specific questions you may have about this.